openwms/org.openwms.common.service.lib/README.md

 # Purpose
-This service provides essential functionality to deal with `Locations`, `LocationGroups` and `TransportUnits`.
-An often referred example is the ability to move a `TransportUnit` from a `Location` A to a `Location` B.
+The OpenWMS.org Common Service provides essential functionality to deal with `Locations`, `LocationGroups` and `TransportUnits`.
+An example often referred to is the ability to move a `TransportUnit` from a `Location` A to a `Location` B. Beside this also other secondary resources like `TransportUnitTypes` or rulesets like the `PlacingRule` to define what kind of `TransportUnit` can be put on what type of `Location` are managed by this service.

 ![ClassDiagram][1]